traderinteractive/filter-bools-php/README.md

 composer require traderinteractive/filter-bools
 ```

-## Documentation

-TO DO

-#### Specification

-TODO
+### Functionality

 #### Booleans::filter

-Aliased in the filterer as `bool`, this filter verifies that the argument is a boolean value or a string that maps to one.
+This filter verifies that the argument is a boolean value or a string that maps to one.
 The second parameter
 can be set to `true` to allow null values through without an error (they will stay null and not get converted to false).
 The last parameters
 are lists of strings for true values and false values.
 By default, the strings "true" and "false" map to their boolean counterparts.

 The following example converts `$value` to a boolean allowing the strings "on" and "of".

 ```php
 $enabled = \TraderInteractive\Filter\Booleans::filter($value, false, ['on'], ['off']);
 ```

 #### Booleans::convert

-Aliased in the filterer as `bool-convert`, this filter will convert a given boolean value into the provided true or false conditions.
+This filter will convert a given boolean value into the provided true or false conditions.
 By default the
 return values are the strings 'true' and 'false'

 The following converts the boolean `$value` to either 'yes' or 'no'

 ```php
 $answer = \TraderInteractive\Filter\Booleans::convert($value, 'yes', 'no');
 ```